CredComSoc/CreditCoopTech/README.md

 ## Local Installation

-### Install cc-node -- Optional: If you want to test the cc-node functionallity while running on your computer.
-Otherwise test functionallity regarding cc-node on the droplet.
+### Install cc-node

+Optional: If you want to test the cc-node functionality while running on your computer.
+Otherwise test functionality regarding cc-node on the droplet.

 Follow the instructions in cc-node/INSTALL.md

-__Note:__
-The above instructions will probably result in a non-functional cc-node, as the latest (2022-08-29) version of cc-php-lib is not compatible with the cc-node version used in this project.
-The included cc-node.zip contains a pre-installed cc-node that can be used instead (PHP, MySQL, etc still needs to be installed).
+FIXME: Need to update with the latest instructions for installation using composer etc and the latest version of cc-node.

 ### Install Express.js backend